48cfu/48cfu/README.md

 📌 _Here are a few things that describe me:_

 - 💼 &nbsp;I'm currently working full-time at the [Technical University of Munich](https://www.tum.de/) as a Research Associate in Control Engineering
-- 💻 &nbsp;I love learning, coding, and contributing to opensource projects.
+- 💻 &nbsp;I love learning, coding, and contributing to opensource projects
 - 💬 &nbsp;Ask me about anything, I'll be happy to help
 - 📫 &nbsp;_How to reach me:_ [Linkedin](https://www.linkedin.com/in/ugoabara/) |  [Projects Portfolio](https://48cfu.github.io/) |